brainthinks/halo_pc_on_linux/README.md

 1. From this shell/terminal:
     1. `cd ~/halo_pc_on_linux`
     1. `./installer.sh`
-1. Choose the first option to install dependencies by typing "1" then pressing enter.
+1. Choose the first option to install .net dependencies by typing "1" then pressing enter
-    1. You will be prompted to type "yes" then hit enter
     1. Some installation windows will open then quickly disappear - this is normal
-    1. You will again be prompted to type "yes" then hit enter
+1. Exit by typing the number that corresponds to the exit option, then press enter
+1. Type `exit` in the playonlinux shell
+1. From the "playonlinux configuration" window, ensure you have selected the "halo_pc" virtual drive from the "Configuration" window
+1. Click the "General" tab
+1. Click on the "Wine version" dropdown, and choose `3.5`
+1. Click the "Miscellaneous" tab
+1. Click "Open a shell" again - this will open a shell using the new wine 3.5 version
+1. From this shell/terminal:
+    1. `cd ~/halo_pc_on_linux`
+    1. `./installer.sh`
-1. Exit by typing "6" then pressing enter.
+1. Choose the second option to install the rest of the dependencies by typing "2" then pressing enter

+## Scripts

+### `./installer.sh`

+Once you have followed the above steps, you will have downloaded all of the necessary files, created the virtual drive, and installed the necessary dependencies.
+Now it's time to install Halo!
+There are a few choices, but you will likely at least want to install Halo CE.
+Once you have installed what you want, you can open the Halo manager script.

+All of the installation options are listed below.
+Note that you will need to run `./installer.sh` and `./manager.sh` from a playonlinux shell for your virtual drive.
+Here are the steps to get one of those shells open:

 1. Ensure you have Playonlinux open, and you have selected the "halo_pc" virtual drive from the "Configuration" window
-1. Click the "Wine" tab
-1. Click "Configure Wine"
-1. This will open a "Wine configuration" window that looks like a Windows configuration window
-    1. From the "Graphics" tab:
-        1. Check "Automatically capture the mouse in full-screen windows"
-        1. Uncheck "Allow the window manager to decorate windows"
-        1. Uncheck "Allow the window manager to control the windows"
-        1. Check "Emulate a virtual desktop"
-        1. Set the "Desktop size" to 1920 x 1080 (or another resolution if you prefer)
-    1. Click OK

-## Install Halo!

-1. Ensure you have Playonlinux open, and you have selected the "halo_pc" virtual drive from the "Configuration" window
 1. Click the "Miscellaneous" tab
 1. Click "Open a shell" - This will open a terminal that is configured to use the wine version that is being managed in your "halo_pc" virtual drive
 1. From this shell/terminal:
     1. `cd ~/halo_pc_on_linux`
-    1. `./installer.sh`
+    1. `./installer.sh` or, if you've already installed everything, `./manager.sh`
-1. Choose which installations you would like to perform.
-See the descriptions of each option below.
-1. Exit.

-### Install Dependencies

-Before you can install any version of Halo, you will need to install the system dependencies.
-Run this option first if you haven't already.

-### Install Halo CE

-You probably want to install this.
-To use anything else below, except for a standalone Halo PC, you will need to have Halo CE installed.

-After installing Halo CE, go back to the terminal and press enter.
-This will start the installation of OpenSauce.

-### Install Halo PC

-If you have an ISO of the original Halo PC game, you can install Halo PC.
-Note that it hasn't aged perfectly, so if you are looking to play the original game, I recommend you install Halo CE, Halo PC, and Halo CE Single Player.

-When you have finished installing Halo PC, go back to the terminal and press enter, which will initiate the installation of the patch.

-### Install Halo CE Single Player

-After you've installed both Halo CE and Halo PC, you can install the single player campaign for Halo CE.
-This will convert the Halo PC maps to work in Halo CE and install Ryno UI so you can access the campaign from Halo CE.

-### Install SPV3

-After you've installed Halo CE, you can install SPV3.

-### Exit
+### `./manager.sh`

-Choose this last option when you're done.
-This will exit the installer.
+After you've installed the Halo versions you want, you will have more than one Halo CE-based game.
+The `./manager` script allows you to switch between the different installations while keeping the profiles, settings, and saved games separate.

+@todo - document the manager options

 ## Shortcuts